vincerubinetti/intro-to-svgs/src/_sections/08-paths.md

 {% include code-image.html src="6-paths/path-t.svg" %}

-This command should only be used right after a `Q` command or another `T` command.
+This command should only be used right after a `Q` command or another `T` command; otherwise there is no previous control point to assume from.

 #### Relative coordinates

-Note that all of the previous commands were shown as capital letters.
+Note that all of the previous commands were shown as **capital letters**.
 If you provide a lowercase command letter, coordinates you give it are assumed to be relative to the previous coordinate, instead of relative to the origin of the image (absolute).

 ```xml